lob/hapi-rate-limiter/README.md

 ##### `onRedisError`
 An optional function that is called when the call to the Redis client errors.
 It is called with the `err` from the Redis client.

+##### `timer`
+An optional function that will be called upon every rate limit request.
+The argument will be the time in milliseconds to perform the rate limit process.

 ## Managing Routes
 Settings for individual routes can be set while registering a route.